How Long Do Catalytic Converters Last? Lifespan of Converter

 Quality of Fuel

 Using high-quality gasoline and diesel fuels is essential.
-Lower-grade fuels with more contaminants can cause converter damage as particles clog the honeycomb structure.
+Lower-grade fuels with more contaminants can damage converters as particles clog the honeycomb structure.
 This restricts flow and accelerates failure.
 Premium fuels help maximize converter lifespan.

 Maintenance Practices, How Long Do Catalytic Converters Last?